ČKD-Praga

-ČKD-Praga (Českomoravská-Kolben-Daněk Prague) was a Czechoslovakian aircraft manufacturer.
+ČKD-Praga (Českomoravská-Kolben-Daněk Praga) was a Czechoslovak aircraft manufacturer.
 The company was founded in 1915 as an engine manufacturing company, under the designation Praga.
 The company started designing aircraft in 1930–31 when the designers Pavel Beneš and Miroslav Hajn came to ČKD-Praga from Avia.
 Their first aircraft was the Praga E-39 from 1931.
 It was a military trainer, with a production run of 139 aircraft. ČKD-Praga developed several aircraft over the following years, but none exceeded prototype stage.

 Jaroslav Šlechta became chief designer in 1934 and designed the Praga E-114 Air Baby aircraft, which became a commercial success.
 The aircraft was sold to France, Iran, Romania and to Britain.
 Most of the British aircraft were manufactured locally in Manchester under a licence, by F. Hills & Sons as the Hillson Praga.
 126 aircraft were ordered until 1946. Šlechta remained with Praga post war, designing the E-55 general purpose aircraft.

 ČKD-Praga developed 17 aircraft designs, of which 7 entered series production.